Julia Santos Solomon

 Sunday, July 18, 3:30–5pm

-Enjoy a rare view into the unique artistic process of Julia Santos Solomon as she explores the potential of different materials in her studio to elicit images from her subconscious.
-Journey with her as hidden memories emerge to find form as abstract landscapes.
-Engage with the artist through Q&A as she works to gain insight into her practice and technique.
-Recommended for adults.
-If you’d like to work along with Santos Solomon, required materials are: masonite board; glass palette; scraping knife (to mix paint); oil sticks; cold wax; perforated textures (for use as stencils); baby wipes, rags/paper towels (to clean palette).
-Support provided by Art Bridges.
+Enjoy a behind-the-scenes view into the artistic process of Teaching Artist-In-Residence Julia Santos Solomon as she explores how different materials elicit images from her subconscious.
+Inspired by Landscape Art & Virtual Travel, journey with the artist as hidden memories emerge to find form as abstract landscapes.
+Q&A with the artist; recommended for adults.
+If you’d like to work along with Santos Solomon, the required materials are: masonite board, glass palette, scraping knife, oil sticks, cold wax, perforated textures, baby wipes, and rags/paper towels.

 Family Studio: Art Workshops